vladbasin/algos/docs/classes/DisjointSet.md

 # Class: DisjointSet

-Disjoint Set is a data structure that keeps track of a partition of a set into disjoint (non-overlapping) subsets.
+Disjoint Set (Union-Find) data structure with path compression and union by rank.
+Efficiently maintains a partition of elements into disjoint sets.

 ## Constructors